fingerprintjs/fingerprintjs-pro-android/README.md

 1. Using an external library to retrieve a FPJS visitor identifier in the native code;
 2. Retriving a FPJS visitor identifier in the webview on the JavaScript level.

-## Import the library to your Android project
+## Installing

+The library depends on [kotlin-stdlib](https://kotlinlang.org/api/latest/jvm/stdlib/).

+If your application is written in Java, add `kotlin-stdlib` dependency first (it's lightweight and has excellent backward and forward compatibility).

 #### 1. Add the jitpack repository to your `build.gradle` file.